Aalisha Sahukhan

-Aalisha Sahukhan (or Sahu Khan) is head of Health Protection at the Ministry of Health and Medical Services in Fiji.
+Aalisha Sahukhan (or Sahu Khan) is a Fijian medical doctor.
+She is head of Health Protection at the Ministry of Health and Medical Services in Fiji.
 She has been prominent in the country's battle against COVID-19 and an earlier measles epidemic.
 She was nominated as one of "10 Outstanding Fijians in 2020" by the Fiji Sun newspaper.

 Early life

-Aalisha Sahukhan is the eldest daughter of Dr Imtiaz Sahukhan, a dentist, and Ashla Singh, and is one of four siblings.
+Sahukhan is the eldest daughter of Imtiaz Sahukhan, a dentist, and Ashla Singh, and is one of four siblings.
 She attended the International School in Suva.
 She then studied at the Fiji School of Medicine.
-In 2011 she started work as an intern in Fiji's medical system.
+In 2011, she started work as an intern in Fiji's medical system.
 Sahukhan is married to Amrish Krishnan, a nephrologist.
 They have two children.

 Career

-After four years in the medical profession, Sahukhan won a Fulbright scholarship to study at the Rollins School of Public Health at Emory University in Atlanta, Georgia in the United States, where she qualified as a Master of Public Health with a thesis entitled Priority Diseases for Early Warning Alert and Response Networks (EWARN) 1997-2016.
+After four years in the medical profession, Sahukhan won a Fulbright scholarship to study at the Rollins School of Public Health at Emory University in Atlanta, Georgia in the United States, where she qualified as a Master of Public Health with a thesis entitled Priority Diseases for Early Warning Alert and Response Networks (EWARN) 1997–2016.
 She also obtained a certificate on complex humanitarian emergencies.
 Returning to Fiji in 2017 she was appointed acting national advisor on communicable diseases.
-In 2018 she became acting head of Health Protection before being appointed head in 2021.
-Health Protection is a newly formed national programme bringing together the departments of environmental health, health emergencies and climate change, and communicable disease.
-Following the arrival of COVID-19 in Fiji, Sahukhan has made frequent appearances on Fijian television.
+In 2018, she became acting head of Health Protection before being appointed head in 2021.
+Health Protection was a newly formed national programme bringing together the departments of environmental health, health emergencies and climate change, and communicable disease.
+Following the arrival of COVID-19 in Fiji, Sahukhan made frequent appearances on Fijian television.

+Since 2022, Sahukan has served on the Technical Advisory Panel of the joint World Bank/World Health Organization Pandemic Fund.